Kinematics/NetTally/README.md

 ﻿# NetTally
 The purpose of this program is to allow automated vote tallying for forum quests.

-System requirements: .NET 4.5.2.
-This will not run on Windows XP.

-Build requirements: Visual Studio 2015

-Forum quests generally have a single Gamemaster/Questmaster (GM/QM), typically the thread OP, who writes part of a story, then provides options of where to go from there.
+Forum quests generally have a single Gamemaster/Questmaster (GM/QM), typically the thread OP, who writes part of a story, then provides options of what to do after each update.
 The other forum users then have the option to choose one or more of the provided options, or write in a custom plan.

 In order to resolve which plan to actually follow in the next GM post, a method of counting up the votes is needed.
-Thus, this program.
+Thus, this program (and other similar ones).

+Full documentation on the use of this program (including vote-formatting guidelines) is available in the wiki: https://github.com/Kinematics/NetTally/wiki

+###Requirements

+System requirements: .NET 4.5.2.

+This will not run on Windows XP, as .NET 4.5 is only available for Vista or higher.

+An Android version is not available, because of the cost of the software needed to compile for that platform.

+If you wish to edit the code, it requires Visual Studio 2015 for C# 6.

+###Quickstart overview

 Add a new quest by pasting in the URL of the thread that's being followed.
-The page number and any anchor text at the end of the URL will be stripped off, but otherwise you can edit it to fit actual usage needs.

-Once a quest has been entered, you may hit F2 (or the Edit Name button) to edit the displayed name (what's shown in the combobox dropdown), and F2 again to edit the original thread URL, if needed.
-Hitting Escape will cancel any edit.

-Votes are identified by a bracketed x (or X), +, or checkmark at the start of each line of the vote.
-So a vote line may start in one of the following ways: `[x] [X] [+] [✓] [✔]`

-Sub-votes use the hyphen character (-) to indent additional lines.
-This allows you to refine the detail of a primary vote line.
-Subvote lines are included with the main vote line when partitioning by block.
+Votes in the quest are marked with [x] or [X] in a user's post.
+Nesting a line under another can be done by prefixing that with a dash (-).

 Example:
 ```